-- Marginal deposit by way of monthly margin built up of OMR2,700 for 36 months till the balance reaches OMR 97,200; and - Letter of undertaking to route 100% of receivables of a particular customer through the Group's bankers.

-The Company has uncalled share capital on its investments in subsidiaries, namely Medserv International Limited, Medserv Libya Limited, Medserv Western Mediterranean Limited and Medserv Eastern Mediterranean Limited amounting to €37,821 (2018: €38,781) (see note 14).
+- Irrevocable assignment of payments from a customer of a subsidiary in favour of the bank. - Marginal deposit by way of monthly margin built up of OMR2,700 for 36 months till the balance reaches OMR 97,200; - Letter of undertaking to route 100% of receivables of a particular customer through the Group's bankers. - The Company has uncalled share capital on its investments in subsidiaries, namely Medserv International Limited, Medserv Italy Limited, Medserv Libya Limited, Medserv Western Mediterranean Limited and Medserv Eastern Mediterranean Limited amounting to €38,781 (2017: €38,781) (see note 14).